Business Compliance12 min read30 April 2026

 • Money changers and remittance agents

-These businesses have specific AML/CFT obligations under their regulatory framework:
+These businesses have targeted AML/CFT requirements under their own regulatory frameworks:

-• Real estate agents: Enhanced CDD requirements for property transactions, particularly for high-value deals and foreign buyers.
+• Real estate agents: Enhanced CDD for property transactions, particularly high-value deals and foreign buyers

-• Precious stones, metals, and products dealers: CDD required for cash transactions of S$20,000 or more.
+• Precious goods dealers: CDD for cash transactions of S$20,000 or more

-• Lawyers: Required to perform CDD when handling client money or certain transactional work.
-Regulated by the Legal Profession Act and Law Society.
+• Lawyers: CDD when handling client money or certain transactional work

-• Accountants: AML/CFT obligations under ISCA/ACRA requirements when performing specified services.
+• Accountants: AML/CFT obligations when performing specified services

 Tier 3: General Obligations (All Businesses)

-Even if your business is not in a regulated sector, you are still subject to:
+Even if your business sits outside the regulated sectors, you still have obligations:

-• CDSA reporting obligation: You must file an STR if you have reasonable grounds to suspect a transaction is linked to criminal activity
+• CDSA reporting: File an STR if you have reasonable grounds to suspect a transaction involves criminal proceeds

-• Prohibition on handling proceeds of crime: You must not deal with property you know or suspect represents proceeds of criminal conduct
+• Do not handle suspicious funds: You must not deal with property you know or suspect represents proceeds of crime

-• TSOFA obligations: You must not provide funds or support to designated terrorist entities
+• TSOFA compliance: You must not provide funds or support to designated terrorist entities

 Core AML/CFT Compliance Elements